DarvidTorres/mydocs/R/Objects.md

 # Lists

 - Lists have elements, each of which can contain any type of R object.
-- List elements are accessed through three different [[indexing]] operations.
+- List elements are accessed through three different [[Indexing]] operations.

 # NULL